phyous/simpson-english/README.md

 ====

 A script that generates random broken english sentences inspired by The Simpsons.
-Uses a frequency dictionary based on OpenSubtitles of all Simpson Episodes (in english).
+Uses a frequency dictionary based on OpenSubtitles of all Simpson episodes (in english).

 Usage examples:
 ```